Kenjiro Yamashita

 Kenjiro Yamashita (山下 健二郎, Yamashita Kenjirō) is a Japanese dancer, actor and radio personality.
-He is a performer of J-Pop dance and vocal group Sandaime J Soul Brothers and a former member of Gekidan Exile.
+He is a performer of J-pop dance and vocal group Sandaime J Soul Brothers and a former member of Gekidan Exile.
 As a member of Sandaime J Soul Brothers, he has received the Japan Record Awards twice.
-He has appeared in a few TV dramas and films, and he held starring roles in the film Pan to Bus to Nidome no Hatsukoi ("Our Blue Moment") and dramas Fukuyadou Honpo - KYOTO LOVE STORY -, Love or Not, Manga Mitai ni Ikanai, Game Mitai ni Ikanai.
-He is also the Tuesday host for NTV's morning information program "ZIP!".
+He has appeared in a few TV dramas and films, and he held starring roles in the film Pan to Bus to Nidome no Hatsukoi ("Our Blue Moment") and dramas Fukuyadou Honpo – KYOTO LOVE STORY -, Love or Not, Manga Mitai ni Ikanai, Game Mitai ni Ikanai.
+He is also the Tuesday host for NTV's morning information program "ZIP!"
 He was the Friday host for the famous Japanese radio program All Night Nippon before he moved to his new radio program Sandaime J Soul Brothers Yamashita Kenjiro's Zero Base in 2019.

-Yamashita is famous for having various hobbies.
+Yamashita is known for having various hobbies.
 One of his enthusiasms is fishing, for which he has won awards like the Cool Anglers Award 2019.
-He also became a Youtuber in 2019 to share his hobbies(mainly fishing) with the world.
+He also became a YouTuber in 2019 to share his hobbies (mainly fishing) with the world.